Fisayomi-h/tech-portfolio-analysis/README.md

 ---

 ##  CONCLUSION
 This project proves that **Data Analysis + Economic Logic** is the best defense for capital.
-By sacrificing a small amount of raw return, I was able to significantly improve risk-adjusted performance and capital preservation, moving from a reactive strategy to a **prescriptive, professional-grade investment workflow.**
+By sacrificing a small amount of raw return, I was able to significantly improve risk-adjusted performance and capital preservation, moving from a reactive strategy to a **prescriptive investment workflow.**